-Identification of credible high frequency income processes is key for an accurate representation of consumption and portfolio behavior.2 When consumers face many frequent income shocks they need low-return liquid assets to smooth their consumption.
-If consumers instead face larger, but more infrequent shocks, they are more willing to hold a large share of high-return illiquid assets and be wealthy handto-mouth consumers (Kaplan and Violante, 2014; Larkin, 2019).
-Heterogeneity in access to liquidity across households then leads to substantial heterogeneity in the marginal propensity to consume (MPC) out of temporary income changes.
-The distribution of MPCs in turn plays a key role for many important economic questions, including the response of the macro-economy to aggregate shocks.
-The conclusions reached about these questions likely depend on the specification of the income process used to calibrate these models.
+In this paper, we extend the canonical permanent-transitory income process to a monthly frequency and introduce infrequent shocks.
+Figure 1.1, which presents income data from Denmark, shows this is empirically relevant as approximately half of all households experience zero month-to-month income growth.
+From a theoretical standpoint, the frequency of income shocks is also important.
+When consumers face many frequent income shocks they need low-return liquid assets to smooth their consumption.
+If consumers instead face larger, but more infrequent shocks, they are more willing to hold a large share of high-return illiquid assets and be wealthy hand-to-mouth consumers (Kaplan and Violante, 2014; Larkin, 2023).
+Heterogeneity in access to liquidity across households then leads to substantial heterogeneity in the marginal propensity to consume (MPC) out of temporary income changes, which matters for the distribution of aggregate shocks (see e.g. Kaplan et al., 2018; Kaplan and Violante, 2018; Auclert et al., 2018, 2020).

-In this paper, we propose to model monthly income fluctuations using a generalization of the canonical permanent-transitory income process extended with infrequent permanent and transitory shocks.
 We provide analytical formulas for how the frequency of shocks affect central moments of income growth rates, such as their variance, co-variance, and kurtosis.
 We use this to show that once the arrival probabilities of the infrequent persistent and transitory shocks are pinned down, the remaining parameters controlling the persistence and volatility of shocks are identified using standard moment conditions (as in e.g. Hryshko, 2012).
 In some specific cases, the arrival probabilities of shocks are furthermore identified in closed-form from, e.g., the share of observations with zero income growth between months.
+These theoretical results provide new insights into the drivers of higher order income risk.